THE ORIGINS OF HAB – A FOUNDERS STORY

 We will be raising awareness of cyberbullying and bullycide in Hannah's name and also all of those that have sadly took their lives.

-Hannah's Help is a new scheme that we are launching.
+Hannah's Help is a our grants here at HAB.
 People who are going through bullying can fill out an application for funding.
 This may include , counselling, team building , classes , travel expenses and more

 please click on the link to go to our site set up in memory of Hannah and her legacy.You can apply directly for a grant from there.